TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

     They have even more benefits for static analysis and Rector rules.

-    But what if we have a **project with 1000+ classes, 10 minutes of time** and want to automate the finalize process in safe way?
+    But what if we have a project with 1000+ classes and 10 minutes and want to automate the finalization process safely?
 ---

 Why are `final` classes so valuable for automated tools?
 Let's see this code: